Tearth/InElonWeTrust/README.md

 Discord bot providing commands related to SpaceX and Elon Musk.

-Application is written in C# and uses [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) as Discord client and [Oddity](https://github.com/Tearth/Oddity) as [SpaceX API](https://github.com/r-spacex/SpaceX-API) wrapper.
+Application is written in C# and uses [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) as Discord client and [Oddity](https://github.com/Tearth/Oddity) as [unofficial SpaceX API](https://github.com/r-spacex/SpaceX-API) wrapper.

 **Main features**:
   * information about the next launch